jdefrance7/SeniorDesignProject/Arduino/libraries/README.md

 ### AST_CAN_v0

-CAN driver using ASTCanLib for UAVCAN v0 (legacy).
+CAN driver using ASTCanLib for UAVCAN (legacy).

 ---

 ### AST_CAN_v1

-CAN driver using ASTCanLib for UAVCAN v1.
+CAN driver using ASTCanLib for UAVCAN.

 ---

 ### AVR_CAN_v0

-CAN driver using Canard AVR for UAVCAN v0.
+CAN driver using Canard AVR for UAVCAN (legacy).

 ---

 ### Libcanard_v0

-Libcanard v0 source code files (legacy).
+Libcanard source files (legacy) and Serial debugging print statements.

 ---

 ### Libcanard_v1

-Libcanard v1 source code files.
+Libcanard source files and Serial debugging print statements.

 ---

 ### UAVCAN_v0

-UAVCAN v0 data type encoding, decoding, and debugging (legacy).
+UAVCAN data type encoding, decoding, and debugging (legacy).

 ---

 ### UAVCAN_v1

-UAVCAN v1 data type encoding, decoding, and debugging.
+UAVCAN data type encoding, decoding, and debugging.

 ---